A master lesson on brand renewal and strategic marketing.

 After all the bad decisions and childish antics Brand Bieber is stronger than ever.
 Here’s how he did it.
 Marketers, take note:

-- He evolved his style to remain current while staying true to his DNA; staying true to why people, his Beliebers, loved him in the first place.
+- He evolved his style to remain current while staying true to his DNA; staying authentic to why people, his Beliebers, loved him in the first place.

-- He’s surrounded himself with the right people like EDM gods Skrillex and Duplo, and master song writer Ed Sheeran.
+- He’s surrounded himself with the right people, strategic industry experts like EDM gods Skrillex and Duplo, and master song writer Ed Sheeran.

-- And he’s delivering the goods, releasing quite possibly the best album of his career.
+- And he’s delivering the quality goods and experience his customer expect, releasing quite possibly the best album of his career.
 As GQ said “As 2015 drew to a close, if you thought Justin Bieber’s music sucked, you were worse than snobbish—you were uninformed.”

 Sorry folks, it’s no longer cool to hate on Justin Bieber.

-Many brands have weathered tough times: Lululemon spent 2014 working hard to recover from the ‘sheer pants’ debacle.
-Lego and Levi’s struggled for years against more relevant offers only to (re)emerge as the “It” toy and denim brands of the year.
-So with hard work, a clear vision, belief in what your brand offers and a sprinkle of luck some brands can come back from the edges.
+Many brands have weathered tough times: Lululemon spent 2014 working hard to recover from disappointing their customers with the ‘sheer pants’ debacle.
+Lego and Levi’s struggled for years against competitive brands providing more relevant offers to their customers only to (re)emerge as the “It” toy and denim brands of the year.
+So with focused, strategic work, a clear vision, belief in your brand mission and purpose, and a sprinkle of luck, some brands can come back from the edges.

 “Haters will say what they want.
 But their hate will never stop you from chasing your dream.”